 Gluten is a protein found in wheat, rye, and barley that can cause a number of health problems for people with a gluten intolerance or celiac disease.
 No matter what your reason for going gluten free, there is no denying that sticking to a gluten free diet can be challenging.
-With so many popular products containing gluten, and gluten-free alternatives still being pretty limited, you would not be alone in finding it all a bit frustrating.
+With so many popular products containing gluten, and gluten-free alternatives still being pretty limited, you would not be alone in finding it all fairly frustrating.
 But what about wine?
 Well, DrinkWell is here to help - in this blog, we will answer your questions about gluten free wine, and introduce you to some of our current favourite gluten free wines that we have available for our customers.

 As wine is made from either red or white grapes, the vast majority of wines are naturally gluten free.
 The fermentation process used to make wine also does not involve any gluten.
 In almost every case, the level of gluten found in wine is below the legal limit of fewer than 20 parts per million of gluten, and therefore safe to consume on a gluten free diet.